afoix/metrics_api/README.md

 # metrics_api
-This is a API for check the metrics of your machine automatically
+This is an API for check the metrics of your machine automatically